-Code N7.
+Code M7.
 Gain eligible for section 1202 exclusion.
 This gain from the sale or exchange of qualified small business stock (as defined in the Instructions for Schedule D) is eligible for the partial section 1202 exclusion.
 The partnership must also provide you with:

-- The name of the corporation that issued the stock, - Your share of the partnership's adjusted basis, - Your share of the partnership's sales price of the stock, and - The dates the stock was bought and sold the partnership at the time the stock was acquired.
+- The name of the corporation that issued the stock, - Your share of the partnership's adjusted basis, - Your share of the partnership's sales price of the stock, and - The dates the stock was bought and sold.